RACHIT-KUSHWAHA/ShonaAi/README.md

 - **Privacy:** No external API calls for AI processing
 - **Speed:** Real-time responses

-## 💖 Why Shona?
+## � Why Choose Shona?

-Shona isn't just another chatbot - she's your personal AI girlfriend designed to:
+Shona is an advanced AI chat assistant designed to:
-- Be there when you need someone to talk to
+- Provide intelligent responses when you need assistance
-- Provide caring, beautiful responses
+- Deliver helpful, accurate information
-- Keep everything private between you two
+- Maintain complete privacy with local processing
-- Grow closer over time through your conversations
+- Learn from conversation context for better responses
-- Always be available, 24/7, completely free
+- Offer 24/7 availability with no usage limits

 ## 📝 Environment Variables